microsoft/DeepSpeed/docs/_tutorials/ulysses-offload.md

 tags: training ultra long context language model with fully pipelined distributed transformer
 ---

-Fully Pipeliend Distributed Transformer (FPDT) is a system of chunking and offloading long-context transformer model training scheme built on top of [ZeRO](/tutorials/zero/) and [DeepSpeed-Ulysses](https://github.com/microsoft/DeepSpeed/blob/master/blogs/deepspeed-ulysses/README.md).
-FPDT enables 2M context size training on 8B models with only 4 GPUs, and 4M context size training on 70B models with 32 GPUs.
-Read our [FPDT blog](https://github.com/microsoft/DeepSpeed/blob/master/blogs/ulysses-offload/README.md) and [paper](https://arxiv.org/pdf/2408.16978) to learn more!
+DeepSpeed Ulysses-Offload is a system of chunking and offloading long-context transformer model training scheme built on top of [ZeRO](/tutorials/zero/) and [DeepSpeed-Ulysses](https://github.com/microsoft/DeepSpeed/blob/master/blogs/deepspeed-ulysses/README.md).
+It adopts Fully Pipeliend Distributed Transformer (FPDT) which enables 2M context size training on 8B models with only 4 GPUs, and 4M context size training on 70B models with 32 GPUs.
+Read our [Ulysses-Offload blog](https://github.com/microsoft/DeepSpeed/blob/master/blogs/ulysses-offload/README.md) and [paper](https://arxiv.org/pdf/2408.16978) to learn more!

 We recommend that you read the tutorials on [Getting Started](/getting-started/), [ZeRO](/tutorials/zero/)  and [Megatron-DeepSpeed](/tutorials/megatron/) before stepping through this tutorial.

-## Design of FPDT
+## Design of Ulysses-Offload
-FPDT is a chunking and offloading-based transformer implementation, which retain the full precision of the vanilla transformer, while significantly reduce the activation memory required during long-context model training.
+Ulysses-Offload is a chunking and offloading-based transformer implementation, which retain the full precision of the vanilla transformer, while significantly reduce the activation memory required during long-context model training.
 FPDT breaks long sequence input into smaller chunks, moving them among host and GPU memory to achieve the superior memory efficiency while reaching over 50% of MFU.
 FPDT adopts a double-buffer design, which overlaps the fetching/offloading with the attention computation.
 FPDT also allows uUsers to configure the chunk size to match the expected memory budget.

-FPDT supports ZeRO and DeepSpeed-Ulysses, which shard the model and tensors among GPU memory, further pushing the limit of long-context model training with state-of-the-art hardware efficiency.
+Ulysses-Offload supports ZeRO, which shards the model and tensors among GPU memory, further pushing the limit of long-context model training with state-of-the-art hardware efficiency.

 ## Training Environment